 8. Follow-Up After Meetings

-Remember your time in school.
+Consider your time in school.
 Were you able to remember everything from one class?
-Bits and pieces…maybe, but not the entire lecture.
+Probably not, just bits and pieces.

-So how do you help team members to retain information effectively?
+So, how can you help your team members retain information effectively?
 By following up on the meeting agenda.

-A helpful follow-up technique is to send out notes to summarize the meeting’s key points.
-Good meeting notes cover these three points:
+A helpful follow-up technique is sending out notes summarizing the meeting’s key points.
+Good meeting notes cover the following three points:

 - The meeting’s purpose.